 If any one thing represents all of Hatteras Island, it has to be the famous black-and-white, spiral-striped Cape Hatteras Lighthouse.
 The lighthouse has become the icon of the island, representing the hopeful, stalwart, survivalist attitude that is so pervasive among the people of Hatteras.
 This is one of the most famous lighthouses in the nation, especially since it survived a controversial, precarious move in 1999.
 Now in the hands of the National Park Service, the Cape Hatteras Lighthouse is open to the public.

-FYI: The Cape Hatteras Lighthouse in Cape Hatteras National Seashore and the Wright Brothers National Memorial are designated Federal Recreation Fee Areas.
-Eighty percent of the funds generated by park fees is used to improve visitor facilities within the Outer Banks Group.
-The remaining 20% support projects in other National Park Service areas.
+FYI: The Cape Hatteras Lighthouse at Cape Hatteras National Seashore and the Wright Brothers National Memorial are designated Federal Recreation Fee Areas.
+Eighty percent of the funds generated by park fees is used to improve visitor facilities within Cape Hatteras National Seashore, Fort Raleigh National Historic Site and Wright Brothers National Memorial.
+The remaining 20% support projects in other National Park Service units.